MichaelBurak/Terraform-AWS-Docker-Jupyterlab-Starter/README.md

 - Implement non ec2-user user for linux VM, i.e. user for Docker/JupyterLab only.
 (Not sure if necessary, ec2-user isn't root but just default to my understanding.)
 - SSH keygen automation for setup?
 - Figuring out saving state method(S3? if necessary.)
-- Decide if using elastic IP by default, set up DNS, etc. bells and whistles
+- Decide if using elastic IP by default, set up DNS, etc. bells and whistles (have set up EBS)
 - Figure out any remaining reasonable inputs and outputs to include.
-- Move to Kubernetes(EKS) and a more robust VM to run ML workloads on.
+- Autoscaling groups OR move to Kubernetes(EKS) and a more robust VM to run ML workloads on.

 ## Things I've Learned About/Observations:
 - cloud-init for user_data logs